 If you could live anywhere in the world outside of the US, where would that be and why?

-How do you deal with misadventure when you travel and what advice do you have for people when something goes wrong?Is there one such story that sticks out in your mind?
+How do you deal with misadventure, and what advice do you have for people traveling abroad for the first time?

 I’ve been fortunate enough to have not run into any significant issues abroad, but my best advice is to always travel with a full charge on your smartphone, and a device that has local connectivity.
 The ability to search for solutions and/or contact family members and friends is key.
 For US travelers, I highly recommend Google Fi, which offers affordable service in over 100 countries.